-Nestle acquired Perrier in 1992, in a deal which valued the company at £1.4 billion (US$2.7 billion).
+Nestle acquired Perrier in March 1992, in a deal which valued the company at £1.4 billion (US$2.7 billion).
 The acquisition transformed Nestle into the largest mineral water producer in the world.
 Nestle believed it could turn around the struggling company.

 Perrier acquired San Pellegrino, its Italian rival, in 1997.

 Nestle struggled against a powerful union at the Perrier plant.
 With rising sales, Leven had acquiesced to union requests throughout the 1980s.
 Faced with stagnant sales, Nestle found that it was unable to continue to accommodate union demands.
 Nestle failed to make a profit from Perrier between 1992 and 2004.

 Production levels crossed the one billion bottle threshold again in 2013.
 According to data from Euromonitor, Perrier held six percent of the global carbonated bottled water market by value in 2016, and its share is growing.

 Nestle installed a new production line at the Perrier plant in 2017.
 It plans to add three more lines by 2020, bringing the total to 15.